 Phone insurance policies cover accidental damage to smartphones and many typically include cracked screens.

 You may have bought insurance from your network carrier with your phone, or you have coverage from a specialist such as Protect Your Bubble.
-From £5.99 per month, Protect Your Bubble not only covers damage but also theft, and has an excess of £50.
+From £7.99 per month, Protect Your Bubble not only covers damage but also theft, and has an excess of £50 for damage or £75 for theft or loss.

 You may also have phone insurance as part of your bank account, such as Lloyds Bank Added Value Account which charges a monthly fee and includes phone insurance.
 Existing customers can apply to upgrade online.
 Check with your bank if you’re not sure.